tezedge/tezedge-docs/contents/tezedge/baking.md

    launch http signer --address 0.0.0.0 -p 17732
 ```

-Then you need to import the address provided by this `tezos-signer` server to your VPS:
+Then you need to import the address provided by the `tezos-signer` server to your VPS:

 ```
 $ tezos-client \